 Interesting to note is our vehicle has a hood ornament mounted on the front valance.
 No other pictures or dealer or factory documentation we can find show a hood ornament mounted there.
 Our best guess is this in not the same valance that came with the vehicle from the factory.
-It also has the extra chrome trim package between the bed rail and the mid-body trim line.
+Missing are the rear bumper guards and factory stereo.
+It also has the extra chrome trim package (paint-break moldings) between the bed rail and the mid-body trim line.
 This makes it a 'Conquista' package, even though the logos on the tailgate and passenger side dash are not there (the tailgate having been repainted and the dash replaced with a black one).
 This package most likely included a two-tone paint scheme.

 In total, this is a nicely equipped El Camino for 1978.
 It has the largest engine option, although it is automatic.
 The four speed manual is more desireable in the automotive market.
 It has some electric power options, but not all, windows and locks particularly missing.
 It has obviously been repainted green at some point.
 There are some trim and interior parts missing, and the whole interior will need some work.

 The first step was to strip the body and see exactly what we had to work with.
 We removed all the chrome and trim, bumpers, etc., and evaluated the sheet metal.
 It was generally very solid with a few spots that needed work, other than the large dent in the roof.
 We are liking the preview of the look without the chrome trim, and may go that route on the body.